Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

 In addition to managing individual user permissions within the portfolio, authorization group permissions can also be managed via the API.
 This allows for bulk editing of permissions users inherit based on their authorization group membership, as well as the set of users that are part of a specified group.

 Available endpoints include:
-- `GET https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups`: Returns a ist all authorization groups defined within a portfolio
+- `GET https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups`: Returns a list all authorization groups defined within a portfolio
 - `GET https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups/{groupId}`: Returns an authorization group based on their unique identifier
 - `PUT https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups/{groupID}/permissions`: Updates the permissions granted to the authorization group, with all users within the group inheriting the updated permissions
 - `PUT https://sigrid-says.com/rest/auth/api/user-management/{customer}/groups/{groupID}/members`: Updates the set of users that are part of the authorization group